 Hi, I’m Alison Micheletti, Senior Dental Marketing Strategist at Golden Proportions Marketing, the most experienced dental marketing company in the country.
-Today I’ll share some tips to make sure your sign stands out and brings in lots of new patients.
+Today I’ll share some tips to make sure your dental sign stands out and brings in lots of new patients.

 Make it readable

-Your sign should use fonts that are easy to read.
+Your signage should use fonts that are easy to read.
 Script or calligraphy type styles might seem fancy, but they’re too much work for eyes to decipher.
 Also keep color contrast in mind when designing your sign.
 You want to match the colors of your logo and other branding, but readability is also important.
 Dark colors on a white or light background are easiest to read.

 Make it stand out

 Bigger is better.
-You may be restricted by local ordinances or located in an office building or shopping center, but make your sign as big as you can so it stands out and you can easily fit your information.
+You may be restricted by local ordinances or located in an office building or shopping center, but make your dental sign as big as you can so it stands out and you can easily fit your information.